devkral/graphene-protector/README.md

 result = schema.execute(query_string)
 ```

 Note: for the mixin method all variables are prefixed in schema with `protector_`.
-Internally the `get_protector_` methods are used and mapped on the validation context
+Internally the `get_protector_` methods are used and mapped on the validation context.
+The extracted functions can be customized via the `protector_decorate_graphql_schema` method.

 ## Limits